 How to Choose a Fly Fishing Rod

-Let’s cover how to choose a fly rod for the different types of fly fishing you may encounter.
-I feel a logical way to choose the best fly rod for the type fly fishing you plan to do is to follow this layout; (1) determine the fly size you will be using for the fish you are targeting.
+Let’s cover how to choose a fly fishing rod for the different types of fly fishing you may encounter.
+I feel a logical way to choose a fly fishing rod for the type fly fishing you plan to do is to follow this layout; (1) determine the fly size you will be using for the fish you are targeting.
 Once you know the fly sizes you will be using for the type of fly fishing you will be doing, you can accurately determine the (2) size of the fly line which will cast these flies.
 Armed with this information you can now (3) choose the proper fly rod for the fly fishing you plan to do.
 Keep in mind that the overhead canopy will govern the fly rod length.
 This is my personal approach and it has never let me down.

 One Weight Fly Rod

 I use my one weight fly rod a great amount when fishing mountain trout streams.
 This accurately and delicately casts flies from size 16 down to size 24.
 Primarily dry flies and emergers vs. heavily weighted nymphs.

 Two Weight Fly Rod

 I use my two weight rod for fishing spring creeks in the east as well as in the Rockies.
 For hatches such as tricos, beatis, and sulphurs the delicacy is very helpful on 7X and 8X leaders.
 I also use this rod on mountain streams because this line will easily cast flies from size 12 down to 24.